 Contact your doctor if you notice any changes to your feet.
-You should not treat abnormalities to your feet at home.
+You shouldn’t treat abnormalities to your feet at home.
 Your doctor will evaluate the condition and conduct necessary tests to determine your diagnosis.
 Early diagnosis will reduce your risk of further complications.

 Those with diabetes should also see their doctor annually for a preventative foot exam.
-During an annual examination, your doctor will:
+During an annual examination, your doctor will do the following.

 Take your history

 This will include information about your overall health.
 The doctor will also ask about your diabetes, including how you manage it and whether you’ve had any complications from it.